GGP1/GGP1.github.io/content/posts/cryptoeconomics.md

 The private key is required to verify the ownership of the coins that are under the wallet with its public key pair.
 Losing it means losing access to all the coins.

-> **Important**: when you buy cryptocurrencies in a centralized exchange they are stored in a wallet owned by that exchange, it's not safe to keep the coins there as they are the main target of cybercriminals, plus you don't really own them.
-When you withdraw your funds is when they are sent to your wallet (the one locked by your private key and under your control).
+> **Important**: when you buy cryptocurrencies in an exchange, they are stored in a wallet owned by that exchange, it's not safe to keep the coins there as they are the main target of cybercriminals, plus you don't really own them.
+When you withdraw your funds is when they are sent to your wallet (the one protected by your private key and under your control).

 Wallets are tipically divided by their internet connectivity into two categories:

 - **Hot wallets**: they are connected to the internet and suitable for daily transactions but not for long-term holding as they are more prone to attacks.
-- **Cold wallets**: they are stored offline and offer higher security, ideally for holding.
+- **Cold wallets**: they offer higher security by handling the keys in an isolated and offline device (or a paper), ideally for holding.

 > The two most used types of wallets are hardware and software (desktop, mobile, web) but their differences won't be covered in this post, I invite you to investigate yourself.